josephadeabah/josephadeabah/README.md

 - This project was inspired by jumia.com, tonaton.com, jiiji.com...
 - Many thanks to...

+## ⚡ Fun Fact: ...
+The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.
+(Seymour Cray)

 ## Contact
  feel free to contact me [@abe_ansah](https://www.linkedin.com/in/joseph-835977a5/)